alexandria-p/BugleMaestro/README.md

 https://github.com/alexandria-p/BugleMaestro

 I wholeheartedly encourage you to look at the mod files on my GitHub to learn more about how it was made 💝 I have learnt so much by reading the source code of other mods.

+# What about mod compatibility?
+Are there any other ways I can play the Bugle?

+This mod should work with *Pocket Bugle* (https://thunderstore.io/c/peak/p/mondash/PocketBugle/) also by Matthew Ondash/mondash.
+You may want to remap the bind key used by *Pocket Bugle* for summoning the Bugle in-game, to make sure it does not clash with this mod's controls.

+If you'd like to play the bugle like a real chambered brass instrument, please checkout *Virtuoso* (https://thunderstore.io/c/peak/p/mondash/Virtuoso/) by Matthew Ondash/mondash.

+* Unfortunately, you can only choose one way to play your Bugle at a time - ensure all players either enable *Bugle Maestro* or *Virtuoso* for their players.
+* *Whichever mod you decide **not** to use, make sure all players have it disabled.

 # Dependencies
 *If you install this mod through Thunderstore/r2Modman, these dependencies will be installed automatically.*